 Brightspeed hires customer care representatives from the regions it serves.
 Local representatives are more equipped to communicate with you about your home area.
 When you call Brightspeed for help, your service reps will not be communicating with you from thousands of miles away.

 Brightspeed home internet plans – pricing

-Though prices are always subject to change, here’s the current cost for Brightspeed internet.
+Though prices are subject to change, here are the current costs for Brightspeed internet.

 Cons of Brightspeed Home Internet Plans

-As you can see, Brightspeed offers simple and affordable pricing, standardized by download speed.
+As you can see, Brightspeed offers simple and affordable pricing.

 The only con is that sometimes, if you have DSL, your download speed may be considerably slower than the figure listed as your maximum.
 That means that if you are on a DSL plan for up to 140 Mbps, you will pay the same price whether your actual download speed is 30 Mbps or 90 Mbps.
 But that is not an unusual situation among internet service providers, because speed can vary from one neighborhood to another.

 How Brightspeed Stacks Up to Other Internet Providers